Is it covered by insurance?

 4: Is it covered by insurance if one has to cancel the trip or quarantine at home?

 The 14 company policies surveyed will provide travel cancellation protection for the insureds who need to undergo mandatory quarantine, but there are also individual policies that do not provide protection for "quarantine at home"; the policies of 11 companies specify that when an unexpected outbreak of an infectious disease suddenly occurs at the destination of the planned trip within 7 days before the scheduled departure date, the insured can be protected if the trip is canceled.
 Do take note that the clause generally only covers emergencies at the destination of the trip, which it has to reach "emergency" and "unforeseeable" situations, such a case does not apply in Hong Kong.
-If the insured person has purchased the travel insurance, the destination of the itinerary has been declared an infectious disease by the "Government" or "World Health Organization", the insured person will probably not be protected.
+If the insured person has purchased the travel insurance, the destination of the itinerary has been declared an epidemic area by the "Government" or "World Health Organization", the insured person will probably not be protected.

 5: Is there a cash benefit for infectious diseases?

 The insured person is forced to be quarantined during the journey or within 7 days after returning to Hong Kong due to suspected or confirmed infection with infectious diseases, the insurance company will provide the insured with cash benefits in accordance with the terms based on the number of quarantine days.
 The insured must present documents proving such mandatory quarantine is required by the government agencies for infection or suspected infection.

 6: Is there a medical hospitalization benefit after infection?

 Not necessarily.
 The insured person should be aware that insurance policies generally have non-insured clauses.
 If the insured person has purchased the travel insurance and the destination has been declared as an epidemic area by the "government" or "World Health Organization", it is likely that the insured person will not be able to enjoy such medical protection.